FAIMS/burial-mounds-web/README.md

 ![Overview of record page](README_screenshots/collections_page_overview.png)

-Each categories correspond to a tab, for the purpose of this section, you can ignore the `map` tab, because it is not a category.
+Each category corresponds to a tab.
+For the purpose of this section, you can ignore the `map` tab, because it is not a category.

 There are several pages listed under the `1000-1999` category, such as "TRAP Mound - 1000", "TRAP Mound - 1001".
 This is because of how the records are organized for this project, however your project could be different.

-The `category` front matter variable determines on which category appears in the collection page and which categories the record page will be in.
+The `category` front matter variable determines on which category appears in the collection page and which category or categories the record page will be in.

-**Example**:
+**Example:**

 ```yml
 ---